Graphic design is an exciting career for many people. You get to express your creativity in a variety of ways that no other field might offer.

 You might have heard people sometimes be worried for the career path they have chosen.
 They might realize that it’s not for them and they would like to switch.
 However, many careers aren’t that flexible which can lead to being frustrated with your career choice.

-Fortunately, graphic design is a broad field with a lot of career options.
-A graphic designer could be anything, illustrator, animator, game designer, ux designer etc. The possibilities are endless.
+Fortunately, graphic design is a broad field and a graphic design degree can provide you with a lot of career options.
+A graphic designer could be anything, illustrator, animator, game designer, UX designer etc. The possibilities are endless.

 Switching careers is much more flexible as a graphic designer as most of them are related to some extent.